 Term Definition

 Annual exceedance probability (AEP) The annual exceedance probability is a measure of the frequency of a rainfall event.
-It is the probability that a given rainfall total, accumulated over a given duration, wil be exceeded in any one year.
+It is the probability that a given rainfall total, accumulated over a given duration, will be exceeded in any one year.
 A one % AEP event is a rainfall event with a one % chance of being exceeded in magnitude in any year.
 The current Australian Rainfall and Runoff Guideline (Commonwealth of Australia, 2016) recommends the use of AEP terminology whereas historically, the term average recurrence interval (ARI) was used.
 Where reference documents have used ARI, this has been converted to an equivalent AEP using the information below (Bureau of Meteorology, 2016).

 ARI (years) AEP (%)

 1 63

-2 39 -
+2 39

 5 18

-10 10 -
+10 10

 20 5

 50 2

 100 1

 Afflux With reference to flooding, afflux refers to the predicted change, usually in flood levels, between two scenarios.
 It is frequently used as a measure of the change in flood levels between an existing scenario and a proposed scenario.

-Australian Height Datum (AHD) A common refere approximately eq nce level used uivalent to the in Australia which is height above sea level.
+Australian Height Datum (AHD) in Australia which is height above sea level.

 Average recurrence interval (ARI) The average recurrence interval is a measure of the frequency of a rainfall event.
 It is the expected average value of the periods between exceedances of a given rainfall total accumulated over a given duration eg. 1 in 100 years.
 However, this sometimes resulted in the term being misinterpreted as implying that the associated magnitude is only exceeded at regular intervals, and that it was referring to the elapsed time to the next exceedance.
 In fact, the periods between events of a similar magnitude are random and unpredictable.
-For these reasons, the annual exceedance probability (AEP) is now the preferred terminology
+For these reasons, the annual exceedance probability (AEP) is now the preferred terminology.

-Blue Book Managing Urban Handbook (see R Stormwater: S deferences in S oils and Construction Section 9)
+Blue Book Managing Urban Stormwater: Soils and Construction Handbook (see References in Section 9)

-Catchment The area drained of land from whic by a stream of h water is colle r body of water or the area acted.
+Catchment The area drained of land from whic r body of water or the area acted.

 Climate change event In this report, the 1 % AEP climate change event is a 1 % AEP event including a 10 % increase in peak rainfall intensity to incorporate the possible future effects of climate change.

 Datum A level surface us elevations. sed as a refere nce in measuring